 Hotels offering check-in at a small desk in the lobby are breaking down traditional barriers between guests and staff.
 Likewise, easy accessible hotel restaurants and bars with an informal atmosphere and homely décor embrace single travelers and encourage them to join the hotel community, even inviting locals into shared areas for concerts, talks etc. in the lobby.

 Not only are travelers becoming more aware of the impact of travel, they are becoming interested in investigating the roots of their destinations too.

-Thus, one of the hospitality trends that will define the industry in 2020 is that tomorrow’s travelers want to spend money in places with purpose.
+Thus, one of the hospitality trends that will define the industry in the future is that tomorrow’s travelers want to spend money in places with purpose.
 Tourism can be so much more than a quick capital injection to the local society.

 For instance, some travel initiatives are allowing visitors to funnel their spending into women-owned businesses by creating a sisterhood of local women who guide female travelers around the local area.
 In this way, travelers can explore their destinations on their own terms and in exchange share their expertise to impact the next generation of women.